k77torpedo/ForgeAndUnity/README.md

 Be aware that if you want to use this over the standard `NetworkManager` or not depends on the scope and features of your own project and is at your own discretion.

 ## Features
-*The term "NetworkScene" describes a Unity-Scene with a `NetworkManager` that is only handling the `NetworkBehaviors` in that Unity-Scene.
+_Info: the term "NetworkScene" describes a Unity-Scene with a `NetworkManager` that is only handling the `NetworkBehaviors` in that Unity-Scene._

 * A Scene-based `NetworkManager` for easy creation of `NetworkScenes*`
 * Multiple `NetworkScenes*` per Server-Instance